luijkr/blog/_drafts/cicd-docker-github-actions.md

 5. **Execution Command**: Define the command to execute your application within the Docker container.
 This command should trigger the appropriate scripts or processes to run your project.

-{: .box-note}
+{:.note title="on base images"}
-**Base Images:** Choose wisely.
-Go with an official image whenever possible, and one that is as small as possible for your goal in order to avoid creating excessively large images.
+**Choose wisely.** Go with an official image whenever possible, and one that is as small as possible for your goal in order to avoid creating excessively large images.

 ### Dockerfile